MatthewKennedy/spree_admin/README.md

 And then create a new file in `app/javascript` called `spree_admin.js` and then import `import '@matthewkennedy/spree_admin'`.

+## The Tech Stack

+- All ES6 Vanilla JavaScript.
+- SASS/SCSS and JavaScript compiled by Rollup.
+- Uses the Rails Hotwire ecosystem where ever possible.
+- Bootstrap 5

-## Development Setup (JavaScript, SCSS)
+## Development strategy for JavaScript & SCSS

-The idea is to utilize as much of the Rails Hotwire setup as possible -> (Turbo Frames, Turbo Streams & Stimulus) while adding as little custom JavaScript and relying on as few external JavaScript libraries as possible (as hard as this may be).
+The idea is to utilize as much of the Rails Hotwire ecosystem as possible while adding as little custom JavaScript and relying on as few external JavaScript libraries as possible (as hard as this may be).
 Try to build out from Stimulus controller where you can, Stimulus automatically listen to DOM changes from Turbo getting you a lot for free.

 When it comes to the CSS try to write as little CSS as you can, if there is an existing Bootstrap utility class or component, use it, also try to use CSS variables where ever possible, avoid using SASS variables, doing this will result in a UI that is more adaptive at runtime.

+Why Bootstrap when everyone is using Tailwind CSS?
+I hear you cry.
+Well this may change, but Tailwind is only a viable option when compiled to remove any unused CSS in production, this might create problems for extensions that want to use any Tailwind utilities that have not been used in the main Spree Admin, more consideration is needed.

 ### Run in Dev Mode